Bokashi Compost Buckets: An Easy DIY Method

 Place your material in the bottom of the bokashi bin, being sure that it goes a little up the sides.
 At this point, it’s time to add some bokashi bran.

-I chose a commercially-prepared bokashi bran from Bokashi Brothers.
+For this early process, I chose a commercially-prepared bokashi bran from Bokashi Brothers.
 This high EM bokashi has been double-fermented to thoroughly innoculate the bran with plenty of effective micro-organisms.
 It’s then dried to create an easy-to-use option.
 However, you can make your own bokashi bran using liquid EM1 solution, or even by culturing your own effective microorganisms.
-For simplicity’s sake today I’m going to show you how to work with pre-prepared bran, though!
+If you want to save yourself a lot of time, we’re now huge fans here at Epic Gardening of the SD Microbes BierKashi Bokashi Blend, made from spent brewery grain — they recycle a waste product to help you recycle your waste products!

 Filling Your Bokashi Bucket